SammanArooj/SammanArooj/README.md

 - 🔭 I’m currently working on Developing an AI-based chatbot system for Virtual University using Deep learning and Machine learning
 - 👯 I’m looking to collaborate on  Data Science Research Projects
 - 📫 How to reach me: sammanarooj12@gmail.com
-- ⚡ Fun fact: Movies, Basketball
+- ⚡ Fun fact: Movies